andrewgolman/Linguistic-Self-Attention-for-SRL/README.md

 This might be used on the late stages of training

 #### Current todos:
-- add more masks for training on Russian Framebank
 - add all data generation code
-- write proper docs on configs
 - evaluate within the graph

-#### Notes:
-- long sentences are also deleted from training dataset to save some gpu memory...
-- if weird errors appear, it might be config issues: look at todos and code docs to see how to write them.
-More docs are coming